-Related work: there is a large body of work on type error reporting (see, for example, the survey in [2, Ch.
-3]) and on type-directed program repair (see, for example, the survey in [5, Ch.
-3]), but not type repair, or on the semantics of programs with type errors.
+Related work: lots on type error reporting [?], and on heuristics for program repair [?], but not type repair, or on the semantics of programs with type errors.
 Many compilers perform error recovery during typechecking, but do not provide a semantics for programs with type errors.